 Caroline specialises in financial remedy work, advising and representing both husbands and wives, with the intention wherever possible of resolving their disputes.
 If this cannot be achieved, then she will cross-examine fearlessly at final hearings, having identified the core issues.
 Her financial work includes Schedule 1 Children Act claims, Inheritance Act disputes and cases for financial provision for unmarried parties.

-A significant part of Caroline’s work is sitting at the Central Family Court, as a Deputy District judge where she is assigned to the Financial Remedies Unit.
-This involves hearing FDRs and well as the final hearing in financial cases.
+A significant part of Caroline’s work is sitting at the Central Family Court as a Deputy District judge, where she is assigned to the Financial Remedies Unit.
+This involves hearing FDRs, as well as final hearings in financial cases.
 FDRs require the swift absorption of facts and the ability to indicate concisely to the parties what the likely outcome will be.

-Caroline also does private law children work, advising and representing fathers, mothers and occasionally children too.
-She also represents those who seek Special Guardianship orders.
-She handles relocation cases whether Leave to Remove from the Jurisdiction is sought or internal relocation applications.
+Caroline also undertakes Private Law children work, primarily advising and representing parents, but occasionally children or interveners too.
+She also represents those who seek Special Guardianship Orders.
+She handles relocation cases whether leave to remove children from the jurisdiction or internal relocation applications are sought.